kaverithenu-25/kaveri-cybersec-portfolio/case studies/01-broken-access-control-idor.md

 This case study walks through how the issue manifests, how to identify it during a VAPT engagement, how to reproduce a sanitised version in a lab environment, and how to remediate it at both the code and architecture level.

 **1. Background**
-[FILL IN: 2–3 sentences anonymising the engagement.
-Example wording you can adapt:]
 During a VAPT engagement on a fintech-style web application handling customer financial records, an Insecure Direct Object Reference (IDOR) vulnerability was identified in a transaction history module.
 The application correctly enforced authentication (every endpoint required a valid session token), but failed to enforce authorization — meaning it did not verify whether the requesting user had permission to view the specific resource being requested.
 This is one of the most common findings in real-world web application assessments and consistently ranks in the OWASP Top 10.
 It tends to slip past automated scanners because the technical request looks valid — the only thing wrong is who is making it.